Lanthanide contraction: Cause

-The effect results from poor shielding of nuclear charge (nuclear attractive force on electrons) by 4f electrons; the 6s electrons are drawn towards the nucleus, thus resulting in a smaller atomic radius.
+The effect results from imperfect shielding of nuclear charge (nuclear attractive force on electrons) by 4f electrons; the 5p and 5s electrons (which are the outermost electrons in the 3+ ions) are drawn towards the nucleus, thus resulting in a smaller ionic radius.

 In single-electron atoms, the average separation of an electron from the nucleus is determined by the subshell it belongs to, and decreases with increasing charge on the nucleus; this, in turn, leads to a decrease in atomic radius.
 In multi-electron atoms, the decrease in radius brought about by an increase in nuclear charge is partially offset by increasing electrostatic repulsion among electrons.

-In particular, a "shielding effect" operates: i.e., as electrons are added in outer shells, electrons already present shield the outer electrons from nuclear charge, making them experience a lower effective charge on the nucleus.
-The shielding effect exerted by the inner electrons decreases in the order s > p > d > f.

-Usually, as a particular subshell is filled in a period, the atomic radius decreases.
-This effect is particularly pronounced in the case of lanthanides, as the 4f subshell which is filled across these elements is not very effective at shielding the outer shell (n=5 and n=6) electrons.
-Thus the shielding effect is less able to counter the decrease in radius caused by increasing nuclear charge.
-This leads to "lanthanide contraction".
-The ionic radius drops from 103 pm for lanthanum(III) to 86.1 pm for lutetium(III).
+Despite its name, the lanthanide contraction is less pronounced than the contraction across other periods.
+For example, empirical atomic radius decreases across the 2p block from 85 pm for boron to 50 pm for fluorine.
+Whereas, in the lanthanide ions, the ionic radius drops from 103 pm for lanthanum(III) to 86.1 pm for lutetium(III).

 About 10% of the lanthanide contraction has been attributed to relativistic effects.
 The lanthanide contraction was experimentally observed in aqueous solutions of lanthanides, including radioactive promethium, through X-ray absorption spectroscopy measurements.